Thursday, 13 July 2017

 An attempt was made to throw some light on [the name “foxglove”] by Dr Prior, an authority on the origin of popular names, in the 1866 book English Botany: Its Norwegian name, Revielde, foxbell, is the only foreign one that alludes to that animal… In France it is called Gants de Notre Dame; in Germany Fingerhut.
 It seems most probable that the name was, in the first place, foxes’ glew, or music, in reference to that favourite instrument of an earlier time, a ring of bells hung on an arched support… The “folks” of our ancestors were the “fairies”, and nothing was more likely than that the pretty coloured bells of the plants would be designated “Folksgloves”, afterwards “Foxglove”.
 (Quoted in A is for Arsenic: The Poisons of Agatha Christie by Kathryn Harkup)

 More than 20 Armada ships ran aground on the west coast of Ireland in 1588.
 I, with my olive skin and dark hair, am just one of the many so-called back Irish who are believed to be descendants of Spanish sailors.
-(Anna Murphy Times July 2017 The Spanish sailors wrecked on the Irish coast found themselves in a friendly country, and some stayed for a while.
-In England and Scotland they were prisoners of war.
-This site suggests earlier Spanish links.)
+(Anna Murphy Times July 2017 The shipwrecked Spanish sailors were prisoners of war, and were rounded up and sent home.)

 The use of any kind of powder to the face is foolish and injurious, and is sure to be rejected at a future time, as it makes the skin coarse.
 (Girls' Own advice @GirlsOwn)